 With all these things in mind, I want to encourage you consider the following in your holiday shopping this year:

 Don’t start early — The big retailers are trying to get people to start shopping Thursday evening.
-Walmart, Sears and Toys R Us are opening Thursday at 8 p.m.; Target at 9.
-And Kmart will be open during the day.
 Do not do this.
 I don’t care what sales they’re offering.
 Boycott it.
 Keep Thanksgiving as the family and gratitude-oriented holiday it is meant to be.
 Thanksgiving evening is meant for recuperating from an L-tryptophan and carb-induced coma and watching sports or playing board games at home.
-If you must go out, go see Life of Pi with family or friends — here’s my review.
+If you must go out, go see a movie or show with family or friends.